eklspe12/p-3-project/README.md

 ### Activity Menu

-0.Back to main menu: Returns user to main program menu.
+- 0.Back to main menu: Returns user to main program menu.

-1 Create new activity: Allows users to create a new activity by entering a name, description, price, and trip id.
+- 1.Create new activity: Allows users to create a new activity by entering a name, description, price, and trip id.
 The new activity is then stored in vacations.db and can be edited or deleted with methods further down.

-2.List activities: Retrieves information on all activities from vacations.db and displays it to the user.
+- 2.List activities: Retrieves information on all activities from vacations.db and displays it to the user.

-3.Find activity by id: Requests user enter activity id, then returns activity details of the activity in vacations.db that matches activity id.
+- 3.Find activity by id: Requests user enter activity id, then returns activity details of the activity in vacations.db that matches activity id.

-4.Find activity by name: Requests user enter activity name, the returns activity details of the activity in vacations.db that matched activity name.
+- 4.Find activity by name: Requests user enter activity name, the returns activity details of the activity in vacations.db that matched activity name.

-5.Update an activity: Requests id of activity to be updated, then prompts user to type in changes they would like to make.
+- 5.Update an activity: Requests id of activity to be updated, then prompts user to type in changes they would like to make.
 All changes are reflected on vacation.db.
 To verify changes, run “List activities” immediately after.

-6.Delete and activity: Requests activity id then removes activity with matching id from vacations.db.
+- 6.Delete and activity: Requests activity id then removes activity with matching id from vacations.db.
 To verify changes, run “List activities” immediately after.

-7.Filter activities by trip ID: Requests trip ID then returns any activities with matching trip ID.
+- 7.Filter activities by trip ID: Requests trip ID then returns any activities with matching trip ID.
+---
 # Files and Functions

 ## vacations.db